Shopping Sarasota: Where to Find Malls, Markets and Local Merchants

 Need groceries?
 With two locations in Sarasota and one in Venice, Detwiler’s Farm Market makes it easy for travelers to eat fresh for less.
 This local family-owned business stocks fresh meats, produce and seafood, as well as deli-bakery favorites.
 Kids and adults can purchase homemade ice cream to sample while shopping.

 Detwiler’s specializes in natural products, free from processing and high-sugar.
-In addition, the store has a variety of essentials, such as fresh peanut butter made daily, organic coffee and milk, local raw honey, kale chips, and a large selection of gluten-free foods.
+In addition, the store has a variety of essentials, such as fresh peanut butter made daily, organic coffee and milk, local raw honey, kale chips, and a selection of gluten-free foods.
 Detwiler’s also partners with local families to offer Amish-made favorites.

 Historic Downtown Venice

 Those shopping Sarasota can’t miss downtown Venice, which serves as its own destination and sits less than 20 miles from Sarasota.
 The city offers a Gulf-front location with over 100 independently owned stores and restaurants.
-From books to trends in fashion and home decor, Venice has it all.
+From books to fashion and home decor, Venice has it all.

 Ellenton Premium Outlets

-For big savings on big brands, head 20 miles north of Sarasota to Ellenton Premium Outlets.
+For big savings on brands, head 20 miles north of Sarasota to Ellenton Premium Outlets.
 This outlet mall houses over 130 designers and brands for the family in a tropical landscape.
 Top names range from Express Factory and Chico’s to VF Outlet and Polo Ralph Lauren.
 Other options include Vans, The Children’s Place and Bass Factory Outlet.

-Ellenton Outlets also houses several dining options.
+Ellenton Outlets also houses dining options.
 Grab a hot pretzel at Auntie Annie’s, or sit down at Hawaiian Grill, Ramo’s Deli or Villa Fresh Italian Kitchen.
 To help little ones burn some energy, let them play at their own outdoor playground.

 Enjoy reading about shopping Sarasota?
 Find other fun things to do in Sarasota.